LauriAlanen/SchoolTrafficEstimation/README.md

 # School Traffic Estimation

 ## Overview
 This repository contains two main programs for managing and analyzing school class schedules.
 The `scraper.py` script scrapes the current week's schedules from the VAMK Lukkarit website, while the `estimation.py` module estimates upcoming restaurant traffic based on class attendance.
-The `estimation.py` module is called from `endpoint/listener.py`, which uses the Django framework to set up a REST API.
+The `estimate.py` module is called from `endpoint/listener.py`, which uses the Django framework to set up a REST API.

-After starting the listener, you can easily fetch data using GET requests from the provided endpoints.
-For example:
-- Retrieve all dates with "attending" classes: `http://localhost:5000/getDates`
-- Get estimated traffic for a specific date and time: `http://localhost:5000/getTraffic?fdate=2023-12-13 13:15`

 Please note that the scraper must be run before fetching data, and currently, data is available only for the ongoing week.